 Whilst we can’t advocate the full James Bond cold shower routine (mainly because we cant hack it ourselves!) we can do a quick cold water rinse after conditioning, which helps seal the cuticle and preserve your colour.

 05 CONDITION TO SWIM

 Sad but true – chlorine can dry out your locks and alter your colour tone.
+This applies to blondes, but also to those with brunette hair.
 However, there is a work around, so don’t let that keep you from the pool!
 Avoid over-chlorination by wetting hair with tap water and adding just a tad of conditioner before you take a dip.

 06 COVER IT UP